Linux make Command with Examples

 Invoking the a.out Executable Terminal Output

-The terminal shows that the executable works properly.
+The terminal shows the executable works properly.

-Create a Program with Make and Makefiles
+Create a Program with make and Makefiles

 Makefile in the Test Folder

-Open the file and use the basic Makefile syntax as the guideline:
+2. Open the file and use the basic Makefile syntax as the guideline:

 Makefile Syntax

-1. Type the new executable's name as the target, for example, my_app.
+3. Type the new executable's name as the target, for example, my_app.

 Makefile Target